 Subscription revenue is primarily comprised of term licenses, stand-ready COE support services, trials of our applications, and software-as-a-service ("SaaS") offerings.
 Licenses represent a contractual right for a customer to take possession of the software and it is feasible for the customer to host the software independently.
 SaaS represents a right for a customer to access the software through the Company's cloud environment and the customer does not have the right to take possession of the software.
 Subscriptions also include our maintenance and support services that comprised of critical and continuous updates to the software that are integral to maintaining the intended utility of the software over the contractual term.
-The Company's software and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract satisfied over time.
+For the significant majority of the Company's offerings, software and maintenance and support services are highly interdependent and interrelated and represent a single distinct performance obligation within the context of the contract satisfied over time.